| |

 A large bowl of sliced cucumbers soaking in salt water.

-• Start by making the pickling brine.
-Add the pickling vinegar, water, white sugar and pickling spice into a very large large pot.
-Stir well.
+• Combine the sugar, pickling vinegar, water, and pickling spice in a large pot.
+Stir well to dissolve the sugar.

 A large pot full of bread and butter pickle brine.